 The purpose of the address is for the President not only to report the condition of the nation, but it also allows the President to outline his legislative agenda and his national priorities.
 The State of the Union address acts as a way to reach out to Congress and ask for its corporation in fulfilling the President’s legislative agenda and keep everyone in Washington on track.

 The importance of now including the rest of the nation can change or reinsure approval ratings, help or tear apart strategies for presidents planning to campaign in a second term and ease concerns of the citizens wanting answers for pressing national problems.
-President Obama will attempt to do all these things, but he does not have to keep a second campaign in mind.
+President Obama will attempt to do all these things, but he does not have to keep the second campaign in mind.